Nicholas Latifi: 2021

-Latifi played an unexpectedly significant role in the Abu Dhabi GP, which had one of the most controversial endings to a race in Formula One history.
+Latifi played an unexpectedly significant role in the Abu Dhabi GP, which had one of the most controversial and consequential endings to a race in Formula One history.
 Entering the race, Lewis Hamilton and Max Verstappen were tied for the championship lead.
 Hamilton led most of the race, but Latifi crashed on lap 53 of 58 while battling Mick Schumacher, triggering a safety car.
 Unwilling to end the race under safety car conditions, race director Michael Masi controversially ordered the five lapped drivers between Hamilton and Verstappen to unlap themselves, allowing Verstappen to close the gap to Hamilton and race for one final lap.
-Aided by brand-new tyres, Verstappen overtook Hamilton to win his first World Drivers' Championship.
+Aided by brand-new tyres, Verstappen overtook Hamilton to win his first career World Drivers' Championship.
 Following the race, Latifi apologized for the crash but nonetheless received threats and hate messages from fans on social media.
 Following the race, he explained on his website that while most of the messages he had received had been supportive, he had received "shocking" online abuse, including death threats.
 He added that online accounts had also harassed his family and that "it's right to call out this kind of behavior".
-Hamilton and other Mercedes employees sent him private messages of support after the incident.
+Hamilton and other Mercedes employees sent him private messages of support after the incident, while Red Bull team principal Christian Horner thanked and jokingly promised him a "lifetime's supply of Red Bull" after assisting Verstappen to his title triumph.

 Latifi finished in 17th place in the Drivers' Championship with seven points, nine points behind Russell.